cotterpl/kube-training/02-service/README.md

 Application may be alive but not ready for example when the database it relies on is not reachable.

+Try breaking liveness probe or readiness probe and observe what happens.

 ## Replicas and Resources